Leipip/SlideOut/README.md

 ## Installion

-Clone the project
+- Clone the project.
+- Open with andriod studio.
+- Run Sync with file system.
-Open with andriod studio and run on either virtual device andriod device or physical device.
+ - Then build and run the project (using a virtual andriod device or physical device).

 ## Credits
 * Programming - by Leighton Cotterell using Java 8 and the [LibGDX library](https://libgdx.badlogicgames.com/)